by Doc Quantum and Libbylawrence

 “That old wimp?
 What’s he gonna do, throw light bulbs at us?” sneered Hawk.

 “It’s not Light himself that is the problem,” explained Donna.
 “Faraday fears that Light may have allies or enemies either attempting to free him or kill him.”

 Roy grinned.
 “Say, I think I recall old Arty being tied to some militant group led by a terrorist called Kahman Abhood.
 He betrayed this guy.
 I guess Abhood’s pals are eager to avenge their leader.”

-Hawk said, “Well, it’ll soon be lights out for them.”
+“Well, it’ll soon be lights out for them,” Hawk quipped.

 As the heroes led the cuffed Doctor Light to their T-jet, Roy Harper scanned the area.
 He had been working for the government of late.
-This was not exactly new to the archer, since he had ties to the Drug Enforcement branch of the Justice Department.
-It was a personal way to combat a problem that he had experienced himself.
-His addiction was a thing of the past, but he never could forget the mental and physical torment it had inflicted both on himself and those who loved him.
+This wasn’t exactly new to the archer, since he already had ties to the Drug Enforcement branch of the Justice Department, his personal way to combat a problem that he had experienced himself.
+His addiction was a thing of the past, but he could never forget the mental and physical torment it had inflicted both on himself and those who loved him.

-In many ways he had seen more of life than the others, and he was ready to act in case of danger.
+In many ways he had seen more of life than the others, and was ready to act in case of danger.
 Still, nothing had really hardened him.
-He enjoyed most of what he did as Speedy, and he felt that being with his old friends was a kick.
+He enjoyed most of what he did as Speedy, and felt that being with his old friends again was a kick.

 “You know, I wanted to call myself Speedy,” joked Flash as they took off.

 Flash nodded.
 “I’m glad we’re here for her.
-Times like these call out for friends.”
+Times like these, we all need our friends.”